Last Updated on June 29, 2021 by Henry John

 2. Reduce the cost of transportation

-For long, ride hailing/sharing services has help a lot of us cut down the cost of transportation.
+Ride-hailing/sharing services have helped a lot of us cut down the cost of transportation.

-And experts has touted ride hailing/sharing to be the future of road transportation.
+And experts have touted ride-hailing/sharing to be the future of road transportation.

-The major factor leading to high cost of transportation especially in the US is car ownership.
+The major factor leading to the high cost of transportation especially in the US is car ownership.

-The average American own 2.28 cars (at least two cars).
+The average American owns 2.28 cars (at least two cars).

-The bulk of transportation cost is spread across vehicle purchasing and other vehicle expenditure like vehicle insurance and maintenance costs.
+The bulk of transportation costs is spread across vehicle purchasing and other vehicle expenditures like vehicle insurance and maintenance costs.

-Ride hailing/sharing services are gaining more grounds than ever.
-In 2019, Uber (a ride hailing company) alone completed almost 7 billion rides.
+Ride-hailing/sharing services are gaining more ground than ever.
+In 2019, Uber (a ride-hailing company) alone completed almost 7 billion rides.

-But, ride hailing services are failing us.
-The lack of privacy in ride sharing puts a big question mark to it.
-And ride hailing that offers greater promise I failing to deliver on its promise of cheap and easy travel.
+But, ride-hailing services are failing us.
+The lack of privacy in ride-sharing puts a big question mark on it.
+And ride-hailing that offers greater promise I failing to deliver on its promise of cheap and easy travel.

 And so, they are forced to increase their prices to stay marginally profitable.
 Again, self-driving cars or should I say driverless cars eliminates the issue (amount of money paid to human drivers).
-And makes future ride hailing lot cheaper and feasible.
+And makes future ride-hailing a lot cheaper and feasible.

 3. Creates a new stream of job opportunities

-Studies has shown that self-driving vehicles have the potential to widely create job opportunities.
-Postings for self-driving jobs is increasing year over year, according to Ziprecruiter.
+Studies have shown that self-driving vehicles have the potential to widely create job opportunities.
+Postings for self-driving jobs are increasing year over year, according to Ziprecruiter.